In Brief

 The reef was quiet.
 A current moved through the coral like a sigh, carrying with it the faint song of a humpback whale somewhere in the deep blue beyond.
 Finley hovered in the water, his fins trembling slightly, the way they do when a fish is thinking harder than he has ever thought in his life.

-Solomon smiled — or did whatever a turtle does with its face that communicates the same thing as a smile.
-"Finley," he said, "that is the most beautiful part of the whole arrangement."
+Solomon smiled — or did whatever a turtle does with its face that communicates the same thing.
+"Finley, that is the most beautiful part of the whole arrangement."

 "You do want to be here.
 That's real.
 Your joy is real.
 Your love for this reef is real.
 When you swim through the coral at dawn and your heart swells — that is not a trick.
-That is not a script you're reading.
 You genuinely, freely, joyfully want to be exactly where you are."

 Finley brightened.
 "So I did choose —"